FaizulOsman/next-assignment-7-postgresql/README.md

 - Automatically pads with spaces or truncates data to the specified length.
 - Compares and sorts based on the entire fixed length, including trailing spaces.
 - Useful for codes, identifiers, and when consistent lengths or padding is needed.

+## 5. Explain the purpose of the WHERE clause in a SELECT statement.

+**Answer:** The WHERE clause in a SELECT statement serves to filter & retrieve specific rows from a database table based on specified conditions.
+It acts as a condition or criteria that limits the results to only those meeting the given criteria.
+This clause allows you to extract relevant data while excluding irrelevant records, enhancing data retrieval efficiency.
+By using various logical operators such as &, OR, & NOT, you can create complex conditions for data selection.
+The WHERE clause is crucial for tailoring queries to specific needs, enabling targeted analysis & reporting of data.